The best of London's afternoon teas

 Ting

-Ting, Shangri-La at the Shard's flagship restaurant, doesn't have to try too hard to impress afternoon tea guests as its stunning 35th-floor skyline is the ultimate distraction.
+Ting, Shangri-La at the Shard's flagship restaurant, doesn't have to try too hard to impress afternoon tea guests as its stunning 35th-floor skyline views are the ultimate distraction.

 On offer is a choice between the English Afternoon Tea or the Asian-inspired Afternoon Tea, with a menu of gyoza and dumpling selections and Asian-flavored sweets.